cloudevents/spec/discovery/spec.md

 The relative paths specified below are NOT REQUIRED to be at the root of the `fpath` (per RFC1738).
 However, they are REQUIRED to match the end of it.
-For example, the follow are valid URLs/paths:
+For example, the following are valid URLs/paths:

 ```
 https://example.com/services